ShareX/sharex.github.io/docs/translation.md

 * Fluency in English
 * Good understanding of ShareX settings so that during translation you know exactly what you are translating
 * How to use GitHub so you can pull/push translations
-* Good patience - because translation can take long time and can be boring
+* Good patience - because translation can take a long time and can be boring
 * Please refrain from using machine translation e.g. Google Translate

 ## How to start translating?